zhaozg/lua-openssl/README.md

  * export pkcs7 as a string, which can be to read

 * ***pkcs7:parse***() -> table
- * raturn a table has pkcs7 infomation, include type,and other things relate to types
+ * Return a table has pkcs7 infomation, include type,and other things relate to types

 They are based on apps/smime.c from the OpenSSL dist, so for more information,